 Circle City Sidewalk Stompers, Indianapolis, IN – The Circle City Sidewalk Stompers Clown Band has been performing fast-moving choreographed routines to upbeat music since 1976.
 The musicians, including trumpets, trombones, saxophones, bass and snare drums, and sousaphone are dressed in colorful clown costumes and entertain the crowd the comic interaction and fancy footwork.

-Saxton’s Cornet Band, Kentucky – Saxton’s Cornet Band recreates the sounds, appearance, and conduct of brass bands during the antebellum and Civil War eras.
+Saxton’s Cornet Band, Frankfort, KY – Saxton’s Cornet Band recreates the sounds, appearance, and conduct of brass bands during the antebellum and Civil War eras.
 Their programs are full of energy and are very entertaining both musically and visually.
 The performance is a complete historically accurate concert experience from the mid-nineteenth century, complete with dramatic readings and period humor in addition to the excellent music.
 Reorganized in 1989, the Saxton’s Cornet Band of today strives to maintain the spirit and high standards set by the original ensemble.
 Saxton’s Cornet Band is a Kentucky and National treasure.

 Storyville Stompers, New Orleans, LA – Storyville Stompers started as a group of friends who had a love of traditional, New Orleans music, the Storyville Stompers have grown to become one of the preeminent brass bands in the nation, having played throughout the US, Europe, South America and Asia.
 The band continues to play New Orleans-music in the traditional style, a music considered the foundation for traditional Jazz and Dixieland.”